Caltex: Malaysia

-There are around 420 Caltex stations across Peninsular Malaysia and three 3 terminals in Pulau Indah, Prai and a joint-venture in Pasir Gudang.
+There are approximately 420 Caltex stations across Peninsular Malaysia; three terminals in Pulau Indah, Prai; and a joint-venture in Pasir Gudang.

 Caltex Oil Malaysia Limited changed its name to Chevron Malaysia Limited in 2005.

 New Zealand

 Caltex first started in New Zealand as the Star Oil Company in 1920, which was registered and established to import and distribute fuel oils from the USA under the Texaco brand.

 Lubricating products were handled by the Texas Company Australasia Limited (i.e. predecessor of Caltex Australia) while refined products such as petrol and kerosene were distributed by Star Oil Company under agreement with the Texas Company.
-Service stations seling Texaco fuel began in the early 1930s.
+Service stations selling Texaco fuel began in the early 1930s.

 When Caltex was established globally in 1936, Texaco signage was changed at service stations to the new name.
 However, it was not until 12 January 1945 when Caltex Oil (N.Z.)
 Limited was registered and incorporated.

 New Zealand was the first country where Caltex sold Boron fuel, which had been sold in the country for two years under the name Texol.
 The success in New Zealand allowed Caltex to sign up rights to sell Boron in other markets worldwide.
 It remained Caltex's fuel brand globally until it was phased out in the 1980s.
 In November 1996, Caltex Oil (N.Z.)
 Limited changed its name to Caltex New Zealand Limited.

 In 1999, the first ever non-service station (stand-alone) Star Mart store in New Zealand opened in Wellington.
 At the beginning of 2006, there were 20 stand-alone Star Marts throughout the country.

 In 2009, the stand-alone stores were sold off and rebranded as Fix; remaining Fix stores were rebranded as Night 'n Day in 2017.

 In May 2006, Caltex New Zealand Limited announced it would change its name to Chevron New Zealand, in line with its parent company.
 In June 2016, Chevron New Zealand was acquired by Z Energy and became a subsidiary known as Z Energy 2015 Limited.
 The Caltex-branded retail network would remain independently owned and operated, with operators setting their own retail fuel prices.

 Z would supply wholesale fuel to the network.
 The Caltex brand in New Zealand would also continue to be used by Z under a five-year licensing agreement with Chevron International.
 The licensing agreement was renewed in March 2022 for Z to use the Caltex brand for another five years.

 As of November 2022, there are more than 140 Caltex branded service stations and 70 truck stops around New Zealand.